-Psychology M.S.
+M.S.
+Psychology

-Joint doctoral program with Auburn University
+&lt;sup>1 Joint doctoral program with Auburn University

 Mission of the University

 The mission of Auburn University at Montgomery is to provide quality and diverse educational opportunities at the undergraduate and graduate-levels through use of traditional and electronic delivery systems, and to foster and support an environment conducive to teaching, research, scholarship, and collaboration with government agencies, our community, and other educational institutions.